Southern Arterial Route: Stage 2

 It also stated that 13 properties would be wholly or partially required for the work.
 It claimed "eleven of these properties were in the Cleveland Street / Regent Street section and are generally old commercial buildings in poor repair", that "Four of these buildings are State Rail Authority-owned" and that "None is considered to be of special historical or architectural value".

 It was stated on the same page that the "Major road program for Sydney Central-South" included the Southern Arterial as one of 22 capital works projects part of a $1 billion road program over the next 5 years.

 A 1992 photo depicts the construction of the Gibbons Street segment from Lawson Street to Cleveland Street.

 A March 1992 Draft Plan for a nearby park anticipated that the Southern Arterial Route, due to be completed in 1996, would "alleviate some traffic management problems existing along King Street, Newtown and perhaps reduce some of the pedestrian access problems along City Road".

 A March 1992 newspaper article stated that parts of the Southern Arterial through Redfern were part of $1.5 billion of road projects announced by Minister for Public Works and Roads Mr Murray to be completed in 1992.
 The Prime Minister at the time Paul Keating announced had announced in a recent economic statement introduction of tax-free bonds aimed at encouraging private industry to invest in public road building.
 The stage of the Southern Arterial through Redfern (the "widening of Cleveland Street and the widening of the bridge over the railway line at St Paul's Place") was anticipated to be opened by the end of March 1992.
 The next stage - "a new connection between Regent Street and Lawsons Square" - was anticipated to be opened by the end of August 1992.

 Over the six week period leading up to the opening, residents and workers endeavoured to stop the introduction of stage two through lobbying, a media campaign and a blockade of Regent Sheet.

+The impact of the opening of Stage 2

 Stage 2 of the Southern Arterial Route was opened on June 21, 1992.
-A newspaper notice by the Roads & Traffic Authority on the 19th and 20 June stated "the reorganisation will reduce congestion, offer smoother journeys to and from the Central Business District and provide improved conditions for pedestrians, locally."
+A newspaper notice by the Roads & Traffic Authority on 19 and 20 June stated "the reorganisation will reduce congestion, offer smoother journeys to and from the Central Business District and provide improved conditions for pedestrians, locally."
 The included map reflects the current state of the road network.
-Heavy vehicle traffic on Wyndham Street increased after the opening.